Ring Engineering RailPro Frequently Asked Questions

 Is RailPro available to other countries besides the USA?

 No. Currently Ring Engineering only ships RailPro products with Direct Radio to the USA.
 RailPro products were designed to pass worldwide communication standards including USA, Canada, Australia, Europe, and Japan.
 However, currently we have only had RailPro tested for compliance with USA standards.
 RailPro is compliant with USA FCC standards.
-Also, current RailPro products are designed for use only with USA standard wall voltage of 110Vac @ 60 Hz.

 Long Answer: Because